meditationstuff/protocol_1/index.md

 [<a href="#158da1qh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <a id="nonduality-far-reaches" href="#nonduality-far-reaches">nonduality (far reaches) [stub/&#8203;scratch]:</a>

+\[much of this is extremely deprecated / inadequate but i'm going to leave it here at least for now]

 I'm going to use "not two; not one," here, and I'm probably not using it right, but.